stefan-vlad/test-avr-dd/README.md

 ### 2.2 Summary

-This project shows how to configure the ADC peripheral in Free-Running mode where a new conversion starts automatically after the previous one is completed.<br>
+This project shows how to configure the ADC peripheral in Free-Running mode where a new conversion starts automatically after the previous one is completed.<br><br>
 [Back to top](#analog-to-digital-convertor-adc-in-five-different-modes-using-avr64dd32-microcontroller)<br>

 ## 3. Sample Accumulator